Boston University Wheelock College of Education and Human Development

-Boston University Wheelock College of Education & Human Development is the school of education within Boston University.
+The Boston University Wheelock College of Education and Human Development, formerly Boston University School of Education (SED), is the school of education within Boston University.
 It is located on the University's Charles River Campus in Boston, Massachusetts in the former Lahey Clinic building.
-BU Wheelock has more than 31,000 alumni, 65 full-time faculty and both undergraduate and graduate students.
-Boston University School of Education was ranked 34th in the nation in 2018 by U.S. News & World Report in their rankings of graduate schools of education.
+BU Wheelock has more than 31,000 alumni, 32 full-time faculty and both undergraduate and graduate students.
 The School of Education is a member institution of the American Association of Colleges for Teacher Education (AACTE).

 History

 Boston University School of Education was founded in 1918 by Dr. Arthur H. Wilde, who served as the first dean of the school.

+In 2018, the School of Education merged with Wheelock College to Boston University Wheelock College of Education and Human Development.

-The School of Education houses the oldest continuously published journal in the field of education in the country, the Journal of Education.
+BU Wheelock houses the oldest continuously published journal in the field of education in the country, the Journal of Education.
 The Journal of Education was founded in 1875 from the merger of five New England education journals.
 In 1953, the Boston University School of Education took over publication of the journal, converting it to a student-run review in 1972 and then to a peer-reviewed academic journal in 2009.

 Programs of study

-Boston University School of Education offer only a Bachelor of Science undergraduate degree in Education and Human Development.
-However, for undergrads, there are five unique pathways to choose from:
+Boston University School of Education offers a Bachelor of Science undergraduate degree in Education and Human Development, with five pathways to choose from: